nzhou26/cryoCheck/README.md

 # cryoCheck
 `cryocheck` is a deep learning-based cryo-EM micrograph quality assessment tool.

-There are many kinds of contaiminated cryo-EM images that can not contribute to the final reconstruction.
+There are many kinds of contaminated cryo-EM images that can not contribute to the final reconstruction.
 ![cryocheck_examples](images/cryocheck_examples.png)

 After taken your micrographs, either in format of mrc or png, `cryocheck` will automatically pick out good micrographs by excluding these types above.